Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Cover opening with thumb.
 Shake bottle, up and down, from side to side, and forward and backward.
 Make certain you mix it up in every angle of the bottle.

 If it foams too much, re-do this procedure with less dish soap.
 You may increase the salt this time.

 Thanks Ed.
 Crushed eggshells work too.

 Marg from England.

 A quick and easy way to dry the inside of bottles or decanter that can't be dried with a brush or rag on the inside is to take about 3/4 cup of quinoa grain and swirl it around the inside of the bottle.
-It will absorb the moisture, and not leave any residue.
-Quinoa is a grain-like berry and is very absorbent to do this task.

 I shake a small amount of rough cut small gravel with some detergent and water to clean our bottles that have stuff stuck to the inside.
 Just strain off and rinse the gravel, let dry, and it is ready for next time.